mvvrus/ActiveSession/MVVrus.AspNetCore.ActiveSession/README.md

         }
 ````
 #### Obtaining the existing runner
-Use the generic GetRunner&lt;TResult>(int, HttpContext) method of the IActiveSession interface to obtain a reference to an existing runner with a result type TResult which executes within current active session and is registered under a runner number passed as the first parameter.
+Use the generic `GetRunner<TResult>(int, HttpContext)` method of the IActiveSession interface to obtain a reference to an existing runner with a result type TResult which executes within current active session and is registered under a runner number passed as the first parameter.
 If no runner registered under the specified number exists, or if the runner registered has incompatible result type the method returns null.

 Parameters of GetRunner generic method do not depend on its type parameter, therefore the type parameter cannot be inferred and must be specified.